 Fourth, your reporting isn't tailored for legal.
 While some programs enable exporting data to CSV, Excel, or PDF, I'm not aware of any that export data in MS Word format.
 Why create a database if you can't get your data back out in the exactly format you want.
 A chronology with well-defined relationships to contacts, legal issues, and evidence has all of the ingredients needed for creating very useful work product, such as statements of fact, pleadings, deposition outlines, and memos.

 If you've tried one of the above options and experienced any of these frustrations, leave us a note in the comments below.
-If you're looking for a solution built for lawyers, try out Timelines for free.
+If you're looking for a solution built for lawyers, try out Casefleet for free.